Colorado National Parks

 The United States Air Force Academy

-The United States Air Force Academy was established in 1954 by President Eisenhower.
-Since the doors were opened in 1958, 33,000 men and women have graduated from this prestigious school.
-With their motto of "To educate, train, and inspire men and women to become officers of character, motivated to lead the United States Air Force in service to our nation," it is apparent why many seek to join the elite group of men and women whom graduate from this great American institution each year.
+The United States Air Force Academy was established in 1954 by President Dwight D. Eisenhower and since the doors opened in 1958, 33,000 cadets have graduated from this prestigious school.
+With their motto of "Integrity First, Service Before Self, Excellence in All We Do," it is apparent why many seek to join the elite group of men and women whom graduate from this great American institution each year.

 The Academy is open to the public daily from 8:00 AM to 6:00 PM.
 If you do not have an active duty or retired military ID, you must show your driver's license, proof of insurance, registration, and your vehicle will be searched before you are allowed entry.
-There are no guided tours, but when you enter, you can visit the Visitor Center and Gift Shop - open daily from 9:00 AM to 5:00 PM.
-Here you can view the 14-minute video that shows the life of a Cadet on the base.
-The visitor center also has exhibits for you to explore and you can obtain a map, which guides you to the chapel and the field house.
+There are no guided tours, but you can stop by the Visitor Center and Gift Shop (open daily from 9:00 AM to 5:00 PM) where you can view the 14-minute video that walks you through the life of a Cadet on the base.
+The visitor center also has exhibits for you to explore and you can obtain a map, which will guide you to the chapel and the field house.

-Also on your tour you can visit the field house.
-At the field house, you can find cadets working out or practicing with a team.
-With the major role that athletics play in academy life, Sports Illustrated dubbed the academy "the most athletic school in the country."
-Their athletic programs consist of 17 men's and 10 women's NCAA sanctioned teams, so make sure to stop by the field house, one team being hockey.
-In the field house there is also an indoor field where lacrosse and football teams can practice during bad weather.
+Athletics play a major roll in academy life.
+So much so, Sports Illustrated dubbed the academy "the most athletic school in the country."
+Their athletic programs consist of 17 men's and 10 women's NCAA sanctioned teams, so make sure to stop by the field house while you're out touring the campus.
+You may even find cadets working out or practicing with one of the several intercollegiate teams that practice and compete here.
 The Clune Arena is the most impressive arena of the field house, seating 6,000.
 It was built in memorial of former Athletic director Colonel John J. Clune.
 Outside the field house, 57 athletic fields cover 140 acres.

 Places to Stay & Fun Things to Do